 It is easy to see from \eqref{ddl2} that $\vert\Delta L\vert\ll \hbar$, if $z$ and $Z$ are not too high.
 It is for this reason that the classical approach is inapplicable to the problem of describing radiation capture in such an elementary system as an electron and a nucleus.

-However, this opens up the possibility of constructing a semiclassical approach different from Kramers' approach.
-For the sake of simplicity, we take $z=1$.
+However, this opens up the possibility of constructing a semiclassical approach different from Kramers' method.
+For generality, consider the radiative recombination in the system of two particles with masses $m_1$, $m_2$ and charges $Z_0e$, $z_0(-e)$, respectively, with an interaction $U(r)=-z_0Z_0e^2/r$, where $r$ --- distance between the particles.
+This problem reduces to the equivalent problem with a particle with the reduced mass $m=m_1m_2/(m_1+m_2)$ and the charge $z(-e)$ on the stationary Coulomb center with the charge $Ze$, where $z=(z_0m_1+Z_0m_2)/(m_1+m_2)$ and $Z=z_0Z_0/z$.

-Suppose that an electron (with an initial velocity~$v$ and an impact parameter $\rho$) radiates only with probability $P(\rho)$, but loses (in the one act) the angular momentum~$\hbar$, as well as an energy $\vert\Delta E^{\prime}\vert$.
-Then, taking into account the correspondence principle, and equating angular momentum $N\vert\Delta L\vert$, emitted by $N$ electrons in the classical approach, and the same value $NP(\rho)\,\hbar$ in the semiclassical approach, we get
+Suppose that a particle (with an initial velocity~$v$ and an impact parameter $\rho$) radiates only with probability $P(\rho)$, but loses (in the one act) the angular momentum~$\hbar$, as well as an energy $\vert\Delta E^{\prime}\vert$.
+Then, taking into account the correspondence principle, and equating angular momentum $N\vert\Delta L\vert$, emitted by $N$ particles in the classical approach, and the same value $NP(\rho)\,\hbar$ in the semiclassical approach, we get

 Doing the same for energy losses, $N\vert\Delta E\vert$ and $NP(\rho)\vert\Delta E^{\prime}\vert$, we find

 where the radiated energy is equated to the energy of photon with the frequency $\omega(\rho)$\footnote{The frequency $\omega(\rho)$ differs from the maximum angular frequency $\omega_{\rm max}$ of an electron moving in a parabolic orbit at the point of closest approach to the Coulomb center by a scale factor close to one.
 It was pointed out in the review~\cite{KoganPlanckConstant} that the characteristic frequency of bremsstrahlung radiation is also close to $\omega_{\rm max}$, and the relation $\hbar\omega_{\rm max}\gg\,\vert\Delta E\vert$ means that, in the semiclassical approach, the bremsstrahlung radiation is the result of strong fluctuations.}.
 Thus, in this approach the differential spectrum takes the form